 Radiation can cause myelosuppression and increase the neurotoxicity of intrathecal chemotherapy.
 Necrotizing leukoencephalopathy is most common after a combination of MTX and cranial irradiation.
 Initial findings are changes in the white matter on neuroimaging after 6 months of therapy; progressive dementia and other neurologic complications develop later.
 Other complications are delayed cerebral radiation necrosis, acute transverse myelopathy, chronic progressive myelopathy, and acute brachial plexus lesions.

 The prognosis is generally poor because LC usually signifies the presence of metastases elsewhere, and the course of the systemic cancer is the major determinant of the patient's survival.
 Untreated, median survival is 4-6 weeks; treated, median survival is 2-3 months .
-The exception is leukemic or lymphomatous meningitis, which is sensitive to both MTX and Ara-C and often can be eradicated completely from the CNS.
+However, small case series have suggested prolonged survival with newer chemotherapeutic regimens for diseases such as breast and lung cancers.
+The most notable exception is leukemic or lymphomatous meningitis, which is sensitive to both MTX and Ara-C and often can be eradicated completely from the CNS.
 Poor prognostic indicators include the following:

 Among patients with LC from solid tumors, the best response to chemotherapy and radiation occurs in those with LC from breast cancer, with 60% improving or stabilizing and a median survival of 7 months; 15% survive for a year, a survival rate rare in patients with LC with a primary tumor other than breast.